Visit by Pope Francis to Iraq

 Pope Francis's visit to Iraq took place between 5 March and 8 March 2021.
-The visit was accorded on following an invitation of the Government of Iraq and the local Catholic Church.
+The visit was accorded on following an invitation of the Government of Iraq and the Chaldean Catholic Church.
 The visit was remembered as an attempt to mend bridges between the different faiths in Iraq.
 During this first ever journey to Iraq by a Pontifex, Pope Francis visited the cities of Ur, Baghdad, Najaf, Qaraqosh, Erbil and Mosul.

 Previous attempts

-Pope John Paul II wanted to visit Ur, the birthplace of Abraham according to the biblical tradition within a journey through the Middle East including Israel, Jordan and Palestine but the visit was cancelled due to differences between the Government of Saddam Hussein and representatives of the Holy See which caused the Iraqi to prohibit the visit.
+Pope John Paul II wanted to visit Ur, the birthplace of Abraham according to the biblical tradition within a journey through the Middle East including Israel, Jordan and Palestine but the visit was cancelled due to differences between the Government of Saddam Hussein and representatives of the Holy See which caused the Iraqi government to prohibit the visit.

 Preparation

-The visit was accorded on following an invitation of the Government of Iraq and the local Catholic Church.
+The visit was accorded on following an invitation of the Government of Iraq and the Chaldean Catholic Church.

 The preparations for the visit were nearing completion early in 2020, when he met the President of Iraq, Barham Salih, at an audience in the Vatican on 25 January of that year.
-On the 7 December 2020, the Holy See Press Director Matteo Bruni released a statement confirming that Pope Francis would make an apostolic visit after accepting the invitation of the Republic of Iraq and the local Catholic Church to visit the Middle Eastern country of Iraq between 5–8 March 2021.
-It was his first apostolic visit since November 2019 as journeys were canceled due to the COVID-19 pandemic throughout 2020.
+On the 7 December 2020, the Holy See Press Director Matteo Bruni released a statement confirming that Pope Francis would make an apostolic visit after accepting the invitation of the Republic of Iraq and the Chaldean Catholic Church to visit the Middle Eastern country of Iraq between 5–8 March 2021.
+It was his first apostolic visit since November 2019 as journeys were cancelled due to the COVID-19 pandemic throughout 2020.
 Pope Francis mentioned he would arrive as a penitent pilgrim and pray for forgiveness after a long period of interreligious conflicts during the civil war in Iraq.
 Despite the fact that the Ambassador of the Vatican, Archbishop Misko Leskovar contracted COVID-19 and remained in self-isolation, the Pope wanted to travel to Iraq.
 During the visit, several security measures were taken to address the COVID-19 pandemic as well as threats of terrorist attacks.
-A 10,000 security personnel contingent has been announced to safeguard the Pope while the pope and the journalists accompanying him were provided with the BionTech Pfizer vaccine.
-The visit to Ali Al-Sistani in Najaf was prepared with great care to details such as what beverages will be taken or on for how many meters Pope Francis will walk to Al Sistani home.
+A 10,000 security personnel contingent was announced to safeguard the Pope while the pope and the journalists accompanying him were provided with the BionTech Pfizer vaccine.
+The visit to Ali Al-Sistani in Najaf was prepared with great care to details such as what beverages would be taken or on for how many meters Pope Francis would walk to Al Sistani home.
 Before arrival, Francis, 20 members of his entourage, and more than 70 journalists who accompanied them were vaccinated against COVID-19.